|Business Rating:||4.7 / 5|

 If your business spends heavily in a particular category, such as office supplies or telecommunications, you may also want to consider opting for a card that earns elevated rewards on those purchases – either instead of or in combination with the Spark Cash Plus card.

-Compare this with one of the few business cards that offers better bonus value than the Spark Cash Plus, the Ink Business Preferred® Credit Card from Chase.
-The Business Preferred card only charges a $95 annual fee and offers 100,000 Ultimate Rewards points – worth $1,250 when redeemed for travel with Chase – after you spend $15,000 in your first three months.
+Compare this with a business card that offers better bonus value than the Spark Cash Plus, the Ink Business Preferred® Credit Card from Chase.
+The Business Preferred card only charges a $95 annual fee and offers 100,000 Ultimate Rewards points – worth $1,250 when redeemed for travel with Chase – after you spend $8,000 in your first three months.
 While this is still a high spending requirement, it’s much more attainable, especially if you plan your application around upcoming large business expenses.

 See related: Credit cards with 100,000-point bonuses